November is Art Every Day Month!

 I keep the rules for AEDM really simple and very loose.
 I encourage people to make something every day, but my goal is to foster more creativity, so if you make just one piece of art per week or just one for the whole month, that's fine with me.
 The idea is to bring more creativity into your life, not to make you feel overwhelmed, pressured or guilt-stricken.
 Art is also loosely defined here.
 I mean art in the sense of anything creative, whether that be painting, drawing, knitting, sewing, cooking, decorating, writing, photography, clay, jewelry-making or whatever!

 Look at AEDM as a soft nudge to add more creativity to your everyday life with a bit of group support.
 It's the group support that makes it so lovely I think.
 Every year, I meet new, wonderfully creative people through the process, which was an unexpected, but amazing benefit!
 Because my focus is on mixed media art, I tend to work on drawing, painting, and collage and I challenge myself complete a piece of art or do some work on a larger piece every day and post an image of what I'm working on on my blog.

-I keep a link to a list of bloggers participating this year in my sidebar, so that you can check in on what others are up to and I'll have a Mr. Linky widget posted daily where people can leave a link to their blog posts.
-I've also created a Flickr group where people could share their creations (it's free and fairly easy to use.)
-You can join up with the flickr group here and post your images there if you'd like to, although it's not required.
+I keep a list of folks participating, so that you can check in on what others are up to and I'll have a Mr. Linky widget posted daily where people can leave a link to their blog posts.
+I've also created a flickr group here and a Facebook group as alternative places to share.
+If you share your images on Facebook or Instagram, use the hashtag #aedm2015.

 If you want to join in:

-- You can sign up for 2012 Art Every Day Month here!
+- You can sign up for the 2015 Art Every Day Month here!